-Ben Snitkoff is a former Big Law attorney who decided to take his experience and create a law practice of his own.
+Ben Snitkoff is a former Big Law attorney who created a law practice of his own.

 He started Modern Renaissance Legal to provide the legal assistance that entrepreneurs, artists, and start-ups need, but often cannot afford.